bmbailey411/fetch_exercise_public/README.md

     * R Code to decompress to JSON: [gz_unzip_r_code.txt](https://github.com/bmbailey411/fetch_exercise_public/files/9668639/gz_unzip_r_code.txt)
     * JSON files resulting from R Code output: *brands.json*, *receipts.json*, *users.json*
     * Data Model: [Data Model.pdf](https://github.com/bmbailey411/fetch_exercise_public/files/9668648/Data.Model.pdf)
+         - As noted in the file, the data model I proposed breaks the receipt item list into its own table, which can then be joined/related to the brands table

 2. **Write a query that directly answers a predetermined question from a business stakeholder**
     * Bullet